 Major wind events, heavy precipitation, tidal effects and the presence

 of ice will effect data quality and accuracy.

 Several altimetric datasets are currently being exploited: 1) The Topex/Jason series in a 10-day repeat orbit and with global coverage extending to North/South latitude 66 degrees).
 This comprises T/P (1992-2002), Jason-1 (2002-2008), and Jason-2 (2008 to present day) and a mix of both IGDR and GDR data sets.
 2) NRL Geosat Follow On mission (or GFO) data, with a 17-day resolution and extending to North/South latitude 72 degrees, this data was used as an occasional substitute for missing Jason-1 data.
 3) ESA/ENVISAT data with a 35-day resolution and extending to North/South latitude 81 degrees.
-Currently Jason-2/OSTM IGDR dats as being used for near real time operational monitoring.
+Currently Jason-2/OSTM IGDR data are being used for near real time operational monitoring.